1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/Nov-2020_XSS.md

 ## Observation-1

-- Our input is being reflected in two locations.
-- One is sanitized and handled properly but the other is not.
+- Our input is being reflected in two locations.One is sanitized and handled properly but the other is not.

 URL -> `https://wacky.buggywebsite.com/frame.html?param=</title><h1>Welcome</h1>`